PrenerLab/EcometricsTurnout/docs/models_md/model_16.md

 ## Introduction

 This notebook is one of a multiple part series for analyzing csb and voter data.
-This notebook accomplishes the building of the OLS model using the python library `pysal` and the R package `reticulate` to be able to execute python code in an R notebook.
+This notebook accomplishes the building of the OLS and spatial models using the python library `pysal` and the R package `reticulate` to be able to execute python code in an R notebook.

 This notebook fits models using 2016 election data.